Nicholas Prea

-Nicholas Prea is a speaker of the National Assembly of Seychelles.
+Nicholas Prea is a speaker of the National Assembly of the Seychelles.
 An engineer by profession, he is a member of the Seychelles National Party.

 Prea was first elected to the Assembly in 2002.
-He was elected as the Speaker of the National Assembly in March 2018 and served until 29 October 2020.
+He was elected Speaker of the National Assembly in March 2018 and served until 29 October 2020.

 Prea was secretary general of the Seychelles National Party until his resignation on 17 February 2020.